Management Team

 Dinko Valerio

-Dinko is one of our founders and currently serves as the chairman of our supervisory board which he joined in 2014.
-As a scientist and an experienced biotech entrepreneur Mr. Valerio is founder and former CEO of Crucell N.V., and one of the founders of its spinout, Galapagos Genomics.
-He was founder and former general partner of Aescap Venture, a life sciences venture capital firm, co-founder and current board member of Leyden Laboratories and board member of Amylon Therapeutics.
-He served as professor of gene therapy at the University of Leiden, received his Master’s degree in Biology from the University of Amsterdam and completed his Ph.D. in Molecular Genetics with Honors at the University of Leiden.
-Mr. Valerio was a visiting scientific specialist at Genentech, and a postdoctoral fellow at the Salk Institute.
-He is an author on more than 100 articles in peer-reviewed journals and an inventor on 11 patent-families.
+Dr. Valerio is one of our founders and joined our board in 2014.
+Dr. Valerio chaired our board since its inception until May 2024.
+As a scientist and an experienced biotech entrepreneur Dr. Valerio is founder and former Chief Executive Officer of Crucell N.V., and one of the founders of its spinout, Galapagos Genomics.
+He was the founder and former general partner of Aescap Venture, a life sciences venture capital firm and co-founder and current board member of Leyden Laboratories.
+In 1992 Dr. Valerio was appointed professor of gene therapy at the University of Leiden, where he also received his Ph.D. with honors.
+Dr. Valerio was a visiting scientific specialist at Genentech, and a postdoctoral fellow at the Salk Institute.

 Dinko Valerio